Vinushann/DWBI-FoodDelivery-Project/README.md

-# 📊 Data Warehouse and OLAP Reporting Solution
+# Data Warehouse and OLAP Reporting Solution

-This repository contains two major components:

-1. **Scalable Data Warehouse Design and ETL Pipeline**
-2. **OLAP Cube Implementation and Multidimensional Analysis**

-These components demonstrate how to build and analyze a business intelligence solution using SQL Server technologies.

----
+This repository contains two parts of a complete business intelligence solution using SQL Server technologies.
+The project includes the design and development of a scalable data warehouse and the creation of an OLAP cube for multidimensional analysis and reporting.

-## 🏗️ Part 1: Data Warehouse Design and ETL Development
+## Part 1: Data Warehouse Design and ETL Development

-### ✅ Key Highlights
+### Overview

-- Designed a **Snowflake Schema** for a food delivery business scenario.
+The first part focuses on building a scalable data warehouse for a food delivery business scenario.
+It includes:

-- Used a mix of **CSV files** and **SQL tables** as source data (customers, delivery staff, food items, payments, and orders).
+- Designing a snowflake schema with fact and dimension tables.
+- Extracting data from multiple sources such as SQL tables and CSV files.
-- Built the data pipeline using **SQL Server Integration Services (SSIS)** with:
+- Performing data cleaning, validation, and transformation using SQL Server Integration Services (SSIS).
-  - **Staging Layer**: raw data is loaded and stored temporarily.
-  - **Transformation Layer**: includes trimming, null handling, data validation.
-  - **Data Warehouse Layer**: fact and dimension tables created with historical tracking.

-### 🧱 Dimensions and Fact Table

-- **FactOrders**: Stores transactional data (order amount, quantity, discount).
+- Implementing Slowly Changing Dimensions (SCD Type 2) to track historical changes in customer and restaurant data.

+### Components

+- **Fact Table**: Stores order transactions including quantity, price, discount, and calculated total.
-- Dimensions:
+- **Dimension Tables**:
   - Customer
   - Delivery Person
-  - Food Item → Subcategory → Category
+  - Food (linked to Subcategory and Category)
   - Restaurant
   - Payment Method
-  - Date
+  - Date (with hierarchy levels: day, month, quarter, year)

-### 🔁 Special Features
+### ETL Features

+- Use of staging tables to isolate raw data before transformation.
+- Lookup and validation tasks to ensure data quality.
-- Implemented **Slowly Changing Dimensions (Type 2)** for Customer and Restaurant history tracking.
+- Derived columns for calculations and transformations.
-- Added an **accumulating snapshot fact** to monitor order lifecycle (created vs. completed time).
+- Accumulating snapshot fact table to track order completion times.
-- Included transformation logic for cleaning and enriching data.

----

-## 📦 Part 2: OLAP Cube and Analysis Reports
+## Part 2: OLAP Cube and Multidimensional Reporting

-### 🔧 OLAP Cube Setup
+### OLAP Cube Development

-- Developed a cube using **SQL Server Analysis Services (SSAS)**.
-- Connected to the previously built data warehouse.
-- Defined measures like:
+The second part involves creating an OLAP cube using SQL Server Analysis Services (SSAS).
+It connects to the previously built data warehouse and enables advanced analysis.

+- Measures included in the cube:
   - Final Order Amount
   - Order Count
-  - Delivery Time
+  - Delivery Time in hours

-- Included dimensions:
+- Role-playing dimensions used to separate order date and delivery date.
+- Custom hierarchies created in key dimensions for easier drill-down:
+  - Date: Year → Quarter → Month
-  - Food hierarchy (Category → Item)
+  - Food: Category → Name
-  - Restaurant location (City → Name)
+  - Restaurant: City → Name
-  - Time (Order Date and Delivery Date as role-playing dimensions)

-### 🔎 OLAP Operations Performed
+### OLAP Operations Demonstrated

-Using **Excel** and **Power BI**, the following operations were demonstrated:
+Using Excel and Power BI, the following OLAP operations were performed:

-- **Roll-Up**: View total revenue by year
+- **Roll-Up**: Summarizing total sales by year.
-- **Drill-Down**: Break yearly totals into quarters and months
+- **Drill-Down**: Breaking down yearly sales into months.
-- **Slice**: Filter data by city
+- **Slice**: Filtering data by a single dimension such as city.
-- **Dice**: Analyze multiple filters (e.g., city + payment type)
+- **Dice**: Filtering data using multiple dimensions (e.g., city and payment method).
-- **Pivot**: Switch rows/columns to view data from different angles
+- **Pivot**: Switching rows and columns to view data from different perspectives.

-### 📈 Power BI Reporting
+### Power BI Reports

-Created 4 visual reports using Power BI:

-- **Matrix Report**: Monthly totals by city
+Power BI was used to create four interactive reports:

+1. Matrix view comparing cities across months.
-- **Slicer Report**: Filtered chart by city and payment method
+2. Slicer-controlled view for filtering by city and payment method.
-- **Drill-Down Report**: Navigate from year → quarter → month
-- **Drill-Through Report**: View detailed order data per city

----
+3. Drill-down chart from year to month using the date hierarchy.
+4. Drill-through report for detailed order-level analysis by selected city.

-## 🔚 Summary
+## Summary

-This project demonstrates a complete Business Intelligence workflow:
+This repository demonstrates a complete business intelligence pipeline:

-- Designing a warehouse schema
+- Designing and implementing a snowflake-based data warehouse.
-- Building ETL pipelines
-- Creating historical dimensions
+- Extracting, transforming, and loading data using SSIS.
-- Developing an OLAP cube
+- Creating an OLAP cube using SSAS.
-- Visualizing insights with Excel and Power BI
+- Performing interactive multidimensional analysis in Excel and Power BI.

-The end-to-end flow enables efficient and insightful decision-making using real-world data modeling techniques.
+The solution supports reliable, scalable, and insightful reporting for business decision-making.